-Dean told me an interesting thing I said,

-Dean I said, "John," I said, uh, where's it
+Dean told me an interesting thing I said, Dean, I said, "John," I said, uh, "where's it all lead?"

-all lead?"
 He said, "uh."
-I said "what's it

-going to cost?
-Now you could continue this

-of course."
-He said about a million

-dollars.
-I said facetiously, "Have you

-thought of this at all?"
+I said "what's it going to cost?
+Now you could continue this of course."
+He said about a million dollars.
+I said facetiously, "Have you thought of this at all?"
 (Unintelligible) That's the point.
-That's the foul-up in the
+That's the foul-up in the think that, that-the point is, Hunt and the Cubans are going to sit on their ass in jail for four years and their families not taken care of?
+That's the point.
+Now where the hell to you get the money for that?"
+That's the reason this whole thing falls.
+I mean, uh-, uh, it's, it's that, that, I mean, uh, that astonishes me about Mitchell and the rest.

-whole Mitsel arg-, Mitchell argument.
+whole Mitsel erg-, Mitchell argument.

-Unless I could just up and say, "Look
+Unless I could just up and say, "100k

-fellows, it, it's too bad and, and, and 1,
+fellows, it, it's too bad and, and, and I,

 I, I could, I could give you executive

-clemency, like tomorrow. %bat the hell do
+clemency, like tomorrow.
+What the hell do

 you think, do you think, Dean, I mean do you

-think that, that--the point is, Hunt and the

-Cubans are going to sit on their. ass in

-jail for four years and their families not

-taken care of?
-That's the point.
-Now where

-the hell to you get the money for that?"